 Better Traction

 Progressively, the shocks and the springs are more dynamic as the road becomes more uneven, presenting a more evident hint when the vehicle reaches greater speeds.
-And in due course, the somewhat softer shocks and springs will adapt to road irregularities far quicker than stiffer shocks and springs without affecting safe fore and rear end grip.
+In due course, the somewhat softer shocks and springs will adapt to road irregularities far quicker than stiffer shocks and springs without affecting safe fore and rear end grip.

 Cons: